nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 ### Configuring
 1. Add `Midea Dehumidifer (LAN)` integration via UI
 2. Enter Midea cloud username and password.
-Those are the same used in Midea mobile application.
+Those are the same used in NetHome Plus mobile application.
-3. The integration will discover dehumidifiers on local LAN network(s).
+3. The integration will discover dehumidifiers on local network(s).
 4. If a dehumidifer is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the dehumidifier.

 ## Known issues

-* If IPv4 address of dehumidifer changes, new IPv4 address will not be used until Home Assistant's restart
+* If IPv4 address of dehumidifer changes, new IPv4 address will not be used until Home Assistant's restart.

 ## Supported entities